PrincetonLIPS/lipsutils/docs/cluster-utils/apptainer.rst

 Then I would simply ``source .env`` before running ``apptainer exec -e --pwd /docker_practice ./build/dp.sif python3 src/example.py`` which is analagous to how things worked in Docker.
+See the `documentation <https://apptainer.org/docs/user/main/environment_and_metadata.html>`_ for further details on how environment variables work with Apptainer.

 Apptainer Runtime Usage